$330 | 6 Weeks

 From Goodnight Moon to The Cat in the Hat, most of us have fond memories of favorite picture books from our childhood.
 Perhaps you have thought, “I wonder if I could write a picture book of my own?”
 Maybe you already have a great idea, percolating away, and would like a little guidance getting started.
 This class is for you!

 Picture books have changed greatly over the last few decades, and the market is wide open for fresh ideas.
 Picture books are no longer simply humorous adventures or whacky animals (though there’s plenty of room for those, too.)
 Picture books can be about anything and everything, from concepts to emotions to fantasy to non-fiction.
 Even wordless picture books are a category now—and yes, “wordless” picture books still require writers!
-Whatever your idea is, whatever you like to write about—there’s room for you in today’s market.
-What better way to start the New Year than getting serious about shaping those ideas into something on the page?
+Whatever your idea is, whatever you like to write about—why not shape that idea into a story?

 If you’re new to the picture book genre (or children’s writing in general,) join us in this six-week intensive where we’ll take that idea of yours and turn it into a manuscript!
 Along the way, we’ll touch on some of the fundamentals of creating picture books—it’s not as easy as it may seem, but it’s a genre that is richly rewarding and full of creative opportunities.
 And no worries—no artistic ability is required to write a picture book.
 This class will focus on the writing end of the project, and there is no need to worry about ‘finding’ an illustrator on your own to complete your manuscript.